Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 29. The Compound Effect

-The Compound Effect shows us how our little daily decisions have an immense effect on the way our broader lives unfold.
-This is one of the best nonfiction books of all time that gives pragmatic tips for eliminating bad life habits as we propel ourselves to success.
+The Compound Effect shows us how our little daily decisions have a great effect on the way our broader lives unfold.
+This is one of the best nonfiction books of all time that gives pragmatic tips for getting rid of bad life habits as we propel ourselves to success.

 30. I Know Why The Caged Bird Sings